trungdullc/01noobHacker/overthewire/Behemoth0102.md

 PATH=$temp:$PATH
    $temp → expands to some directory path
    :$PATH → appends your old PATH after the new directory
-   Note: PATH gets overwrite and when doing command touch it looking in Left side dir before right side
+   Note: PATH gets overwrite and when doing command touch it looking in Left side dir before right
 ```

 ## Solution